A report on the future of Christianity, drawing on a decade of research by Theos. (2016)

 Theos was launched in November 2006 with a report entitled ‘Doing God’: A future for faith in the public square.

-Now, ten years on, Theos’ Research Director looks back to that publication and forward to the future of Christianity in 21st century Britain.
+Ten years on, Theos’ Research Director Nick Spencer looks back to that publication and forward to the future of Christianity in 21st century Britain.